Dinner with Daughters

 "Should I retrieve some plates?" she asked uncertainly, and Mrs. Fabray smiled.

 "Relax, Rachel.
-I've asked you in here to discuss the real reason I wanted you to come for dinner," she said gently, and the brunette's stomach started doing flip-flops, "not to do chores.
+I've asked you in here to discuss the real reason I wanted you to come for dinner," she said gently, and Rachel's stomach started doing flip-flops, "not to do chores.
 You're a guest, after all."
 She began slicing the pie into even pieces.
 "Now, don't misunderstand me.
 I did want a chance to get to know you better, but tonight I have an ulterior motive."

 "I'm sure you're well aware that the adoption is in a week," she began softly, and Rachel's heart dropped.